 11. Providing extra softwoods or something to chew will also prevent your chinchilla to damage the furniture and other expensive kinds of stuff in the home.

 12. Since rats are omnivorous animals, the presence of protein and fats is critical in rats’ diets.
 But don’t forget the role of fibers in the rat diet.
 Along with protein and fats, the rat also requires fiber in their diet.

 13. Rats have a tendency to avoid food that is new for them or placed on some novel object.
 So we advise you to introduce the new food gradually.
 Offer your rat a small amount of new food in the common feeding place.
 Also, you can mix the new feed with the old food item.

 14. In the case when your rat is not eating properly or showing some digestive symptoms, consult your vet.
 There is a myth to leave the rat on fasting to treat the digestive upsets in them.
 It is not true, leaving the rat starving will only lead to weakness.

 15. Enrichment is essential for proper growth in rats.
 Rats are picky eaters, so you should provide them a complete nugget having all the essential nutrients.

 The bottom line

-So these are the best 15 tips for rat diet.
-These tips will help you make your little baby survive for a long and healthy life.
-I hope this article on rat’s diet help you care for your chinchilla.
+So these are the best 15 tips for a rat diet.
+These tips will help you make your baby survive for a long and healthy life.
+I hope this article on the rat’s diet helps you care for your chinchilla.